 b.
 Never pay the deposit before you have a signed and stamped Sales Contract & Performa invoice.

 c.
-Never pay the balance before you have completed any Quality Inspections (in China) or received Product Test results (for example REACH, RoHS and CA Prop 65)
+Never pay the balance before you have completed any Quality Inspections (in China) or received Product Test results (for example REACH, RoHS, and CA Prop 65)

 d.
 Never prepay 100% before production.
-By doing so, you remove the suppliers incentive to remake or repair defective or non-compliant items.
+By doing so, you remove the supplier’s incentive to remake or repair defective or non-compliant items.

 e.
 Most Trading Companies also require you to pay a deposit about 30 days before delivery to Port of Loading (in China).
-The reason is simply that most Trading Companies in China don’t have ready-made products in stock but is rather subcontracting your order to a local factory.
+The reason is simply that most Trading Companies in China don’t have ready-made products in stock but are rather subcontracting your order to a local factory.